-Option 6: Financial Aid Award (eligibility pending)
+Option 6: Financial Aid Award (e.g., Free Application for Federal Student Aid)

 Financial Aid is based on the length of the program.
 The academic year for Angeles Institute is 900 clock hours and 26 weeks.
 The Vocation Nursing is considered to be 1.5 academic years.